 6.5 Physical Disability: This element refers to the consideration of individuals across a range of different physical disabilities to participate in ICANN activities at various levels.

 6.6 Diverse Skills: Diversity in skills contributes to the quality of ICANN policy formulation, decision-making and outreach.
 It is important to highlight and advocate the advantages of individuals bringing different and diverse skills sets into ICANN's many activities.
 All activities and groups within ICANN will benefit from having a diverse range of skills available.
-Outcomes formulated from diverse skills and knowledge will have higher probability of being accepted by a diverse community.
+Outcomes formulated from diverse skills and knowledge will have a higher probability of being accepted by a diverse community.
 Increased diversity would help expand the diversity of skills within ICANN.
 Thus, achieving diversity in skills should not be seen as a choice between skills and diversity which excludes participation, but rather one which values many skills sets and facilitates inclusion and broad participation.

 6.7 Stakeholder group or Constituency: Diversity of stakeholder group or constituency participation in ICANN is important in meeting the multi-stakeholder goals of ICANN.
 This may or may not require a designated representative of a stakeholder group to participate in the various activities.
 However, attention needs to be paid to the selection process to ensure participation by both declared stakeholder groups with direct interests as well as minorities and underrepresented groups.